caiomolinaro/caiomolinaro/README.md

 :space_invader: Database (SQL & NOSQL)
 :star: Cloud

-:question: Maybe in future learn C# and ASP.NET Core
+:question: Maybe in future learn React-Native, C# and ASP.NET Core

 I'm interested in learning more and working in the development area :boy: